 Cat Hobbs, director of We Own It, said:

 “Households are getting squeezed by ever rising train ticket prices, energy bills and water bills, while incomes can’t keep pace.
 Politicians talk about the cost of living, but it’s time to look at the cost of privatised living.

 Privatisation is a failed experiment while public ownership could be a much more efficient alternative.
 We could run these services ourselves and save money, either for households or for government.”

 According to polls, 66 per cent of the public want railways to be in public ownership, 68 per cent want energy to be in public ownership and 71 per cent want water to be in public ownership.

 The authors of the research add that the actual savings of making these services public would probably be even higher than estimates, as the costs involved in regulating and outsourcing private services would be eliminated.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.